jwarkentin/node-monkey/README.md

 * **port**: The port to listen on.
 Default is `50500`.
 * **overrideConsole**: Set this to `false` to prevent NodeMonkey from overriding the console functions when you start it.
 You can call `nomo.replaceConsole()` any time to override the console functions and `nomo.revertConsole()` to change it back.
 Default is `true`.
 * **suppressOutput**: Use this to suppress terminal output when `console.log()` is called, freeing the console from clutter and allowing you to only inspect objects through the browser.
 Default is `true`.
 * **saveOutput**: If data is logged before you are able to connect your browser, you may still want to be able to view this data.
 Setting this option to `true` causes node-monkey to save the output and dump it out to the browser once you connect.
-Default is `true`.
+Default is `true`. **NOTE** This will not be effective in newer versions of Firefox that have a proper built-in dev console.
+* **clientMaxBuffer**: The maximum number of messages to buffer while waiting for the console to open.
+Only has an effect if `saveOutput` is enabled.
+Default is `50`.
 * **silent**: If `true` then nothing will be logged to the console when started.
 Default is `false`.
 * **convertStyles**: Whether to convert style related terminal escape sequences to corresponding JS console styles.
 Default is `true`.